top of page

 Participants will be responsible for the following expenses (estimated at $500 to $800+ per person):

-All food prior to arrival in Israel and after departure from Israel, along with most lunches and many of the dinners in Israel.
+• All food prior to arrival in Israel and after departure from Israel, along with many lunches and some of the dinners in Israel.

 What else should I know?